j-scoop/weather_data_pipeline/README.md

 A lightweight, self-contained Python data pipeline that ingests weather data from a public API, validates and transforms it into an analytics-ready format, and stores the results locally in SQLite.

-This project is designed to demonstrate practical data engineering skills in a way that is easy to run, inspect, and extend — no cloud services or credentials required.
+This project is designed to demonstrate practical data engineering in a way that is easy to run, inspect, and extend.
+No cloud services or credentials required to run.

 ---